 - 5.1.
 To be eligible to apply for an NUI Travelling Doctoral Studentship, candidates must be holders of an honours bachelor's degree (placed in the NFQ: Level 8) and be graduates of the National University of Ireland holding any degree from an NUI constituent university (or linked college) or a recognised college of NUI. - 5.2.
-In addition to 5.1 above, candidates applying for a Travelling Doctoral Studentship in the Humanities and Social Sciences must have obtained First Class Honours in one of the following: (i) an honours bachelor's degree as a whole or (ii) a relevant subject/ specialisation of the degree or (iii) a taught master's degree.
+In addition to 5.1 above, candidates applying for a Travelling Doctoral Studentship in the Humanities and Social Sciences must have obtained First Class Honours in one of the following: (i) an honours bachelor's degree as a whole or (ii) a relevant subject/specialisation of the degree or (iii) a taught master's degree.
 Where candidates have been awarded a master's degree by research, this will be accepted in lieu of a First Class Honours grade classification at bachelor's or taught master's degree level. - 5.3.
-In addition to 5.1 above, candidates applying for a Travelling Doctoral Studentship in the Sciences must have obtained First Class Honours in one of the following: (i) an honours bachelor's degree as a whole or (ii) a relevant subject/ specialisation of the degree or (iii) a taught master's degree.
+In addition to 5.1 above, candidates applying for a Travelling Doctoral Studentship in the Sciences must have obtained First Class Honours in one of the following: (i) an honours bachelor's degree as a whole or (ii) a relevant subject/specialisation of the degree or (iii) a taught master's degree.
 Where candidates have been awarded a master's degree by research, this will be accepted in lieu of a First Class Honours grade classification.
-The following exception applies: graduates of the MB BCh BAO1 and BDS2 must have obtained Second Class Honours in the honours bachelor degree or Second Class Honours in a taught master's degree or have been awarded a master's degree by research. - 5.4.
-Candidates awaiting the final results of a degree in order to meet the eligibility criteria outlined in sections 5.1 and 5.2 or 5.3 may apply for a Studentship on the basis that confirmation of these results is submitted to NUI no later than Friday, 26 June 2020. - 5.5.
+The following exception applies: graduates of the MB BCh BAO and BDS must have obtained Second Class Honours in the honours bachelor degree or Second Class Honours in a taught master's degree or have been awarded a master's degree by research. - 5.4.
+Candidates awaiting the final results of a degree in order to meet the eligibility criteria outlined in sections 5.1 and 5.2 or 5.3 may apply for a Studentship on the basis that confirmation of these results is submitted to NUI no later than Friday, 25 June 2021, or immediately following the scheduled summer exam board meetings in their institution. - 5.5.
 Candidates who have commenced doctoral degrees must be at an early stage of their studies. - 5.6.
 Applications will only be accepted from interested candidates on no more than two occasions. - 5.7.
 Previous applicants must include a separate statement with their application detailing the changes made to the research proposal.
-It is expected that these changes would have taken account of, but are not limited to, the feedback provided by the subject specialists on the research proposal included in the original application. - 5.8.
-Full-time permanent members of staff of the NUI constituent universities, other NUI member institutions, or other higher education institutions are not eligible to apply for these awards. - 5.9.
-Previous recipients of NUI Travelling Doctoral Studentships or the NUI E J Phelan Fellowship in International Law are not eligible to apply for these awards. - 5.10.
-Successful candidates must be registered in an NUI constituent university (or linked college) or a recognised college of NUI, or in a higher education institution outside of Ireland for the duration of the NUI Travelling Doctoral Studentship. - 5.11.
-Successful candidates who are undertaking their doctoral studies on a part-time basis must transfer to full-time on receipt of an NUI Travelling Doctoral Studentship.
+It is expected that these changes would have taken account of, but are not limited to, the feedback provided by the subject specialists on the research proposal included in the original application.